akkinoc/yaml-resource-bundle/README.md

 * Supports YAML values nested in maps or lists.
 * Supports multiple YAML documents separated by "---".

-## Dependency versions
+## Dependencies

-Supports the following dependency versions.
-Other versions might also work, but we have not tested it.
+Depends on:

-* Java 8, 11, 15
+* Java 8, 11 or 15
 * Kotlin 1.5
 * SnakeYAML 1.29

+Other versions may also work, but have not been tested.

 ## Usage